 -Dr. Grupa speaks of WFPB as heart attack proof diet; eliminates possibility

--Dr. Caldwell Esselstyn reversed all his patients CAD by WFPB
+-Dr. Caldwell Esselstyn reversed all his patient’s CAD by WFPB

 -taste buds will change

--no calorie counting so never go hungary
+-no calorie counting so never go hungry

--this is hidden in plain view but many ignore it
+-this is hidden in plain view, but many ignore it

 -8 days in you’ll enjoy it